dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ## Key Rotation

 DNSimple currently rotates both key signing keys and zone signing keys every 90 days.
-You cannot disable auto-rotation, it is mandatory.
+Auto-rotation is mandatory, and you cannot disable it.

-- If your domain is both registered with us and uses our authoritative name servers: we will handle rotation of keys automatically.
+- If your domain is both registered with us and uses our authoritative name servers: we handle rotation of keys automatically.
-- If your domain is NOT registered with us or DOES NOT uses our authoritative name servers: you will receive an email notification whenever key rotation starts, with the new DS record, **and you will need to rotate the DS records at your domain registrar within 3 days**.
+- If your domain is NOT registered with us or DOES NOT uses our authoritative name servers: you'll receive an email notification whenever key rotation starts, with the new DS record, **and you'll need to rotate the DS records at your domain registrar within 3 days**.

 <warning>
 #### Failure to update the DS record at your registrar will result in downtime